 Discounts for lack of control and marketability are dependent on many variables but can range from 10% to 25% each.

-Take advantage of the discount for lack of control and discount for lack of marketability and the annual donee exclusion with spouse to save sizable estate and gift taxes.
+Take advantage of the discount for lack of control and discount for lack of marketability, plus the annual donee exclusion, with your spouse to save sizable estate and gift taxes.

 How Wipfli can help

 Right now, you have the opportunity to transfer part of your family wealth when business values are down and tax exemptions are high.
 Once the impact of the COVID-19 pandemic comes to an end and the economy begins to improve more and more, company values will increase.
 Give one of Wipfli’s Business Valuation professionals a call today to discuss whether now is a good time to look at gifting stock in your closely held company.
 Click here to learn more about our valuation services.